-Sophos offers a more expensive version of Intercept X Advanced as well as Intercept X Advanced for Server with the addition “EDR”.
-Since we are frequently asked during purchase consultations what this “EDR” means and whether the surcharge is worth it at all, I would like to go into more detail in this article about the functional scope of EDR and the benefits.
+Sophos offers a more expensive version of both Intercept X Advanced and Intercept X Advanced for Server with the addition of “EDR”.
+Since we are very often asked during purchase consultations what this “EDR” means exactly and whether the extra charge is worth it at all, I would like to go into more detail about the range of functions of EDR and the benefits in this article.

-The EDR functionality, in addition to Intercept X Advanced, is already available for workstations.
-Since May 9th the product is also available for servers.
+The EDR functionality, in addition to Intercept X Advanced, has been available for workstations for quite some time.
+Since May 9, the product is also available for servers.

 What EDR can help with

-Somewhat simply explained, with Intercept X Advanced with EDR you can get to the bottom of two essential things in more detail: What exactly happened after an attack and is there the danger that something could happen in the near future?
+Somewhat simply explained, Intercept X Advanced with EDR lets you get to the bottom of two essential things: What exactly happened after an attack and is there a risk that something else could happen in the near future.

-In order to find out what happened after an attack, you don’t necessarily have to pay the extra cost for EDR at first glance.
-Sophos has long offered you the Root Cause Analysis (RCA) feature, which is included in Intercept X. However, upgrading to Intercept X Advanced with EDR ** significantly enhances the ability to analyze an attack**.
+At first glance, to find out what happened after an attack, you don’t necessarily need to pay the extra price for EDR.
+Sophos has been offering you the Root Cause Analysis (RCA) function for some time now, which is included in the Intercept X feature set.
+However, the possibilities for analyzing an attack are significantly expanded by upgrading to Intercept X Advanced with EDR.

-- what SophosLabs has collected from all Sophos customers about a particular software
+- what SophosLabs has gathered for insights about a specific program from all Sophos customers

-- if there’s still sleeping malware in your organization.
+- whether there is still dormant malware in your company

-- if you can give your boss good news that no data’s been stolen.
+- whether you can give your boss the all-clear that no data has been stolen

-With EDR you get access to methods of artificial intelligence to analyze a process or files with machine learning even more precisely.
-You can also temporarily isolate the affected computer during an analysis to give you enough time.
+With EDR, you get access to artificial intelligence methods to analyze a process or files even more accurately with machine learning.
+You can also temporarily isolate the affected computer during an analysis to buy yourself enough time.

-A common tactic of attackers is to put a small program somewhere on your computer, which does nothing bad for the time being and therefore does not appear suspicious.
-By this harmless behavior certain security mechanisms can be levered out first of all.
-At some point, however, this program will wake up and cause damage.
+A common tactic of attackers is to place a small program somewhere on your computer that does not do anything malicious at first and therefore does not appear suspicious.
+This harmless behavior can first of all undermine certain security mechanisms.
+At some point, however, this program will wake up and do some damage.

-Intercept X Advanced’s advanced search capabilities with EDR make it possible to search for such “sleeping threats” company-wide.
-Often such programs have already spread on several systems and hide behind false file names.
-With EDR, Sophos offers the helpful feature of scanning all devices in the company for hash values.
-This allows you to quickly find out on which devices in the company a program has already been viewed and with whom it has communicated.
-This way you can, for example, detect command and control servers, or locate servers that may have run out of data.
+With Intercept X Advanced’s advanced search capabilities with EDR, such “dormant threats” can be searched for across the enterprise.
+Often, such programs have already spread on quite a few systems and hide behind fake file names.
+With EDR, Sophos offers the helpful function of searching all devices in the company for hash values.
+This allows you to quickly find out on which devices in the company a program has already been spotted and with whom it has communicated.
+In this way, you can, for example, detect command and control servers or locate servers to which data may have been leaked.

-When an attack takes place in an organization, you rely primarily on the protection provided by Sophos Intercept X Advanced.
-Then you should take a closer look at the data collected from the attack and see if any data has been stolen or if the threat has spread to other systems.
-This would normally require a horde of forensicists to do nothing all day but search logs and draw conclusions.
-Sophos, on the other hand, uses artificial intelligence in its EDR solution.
-So processes in the network are analyzed with machine learning and the help of SophosLabs, not by people.
-This means that this job can now theoretically be done by someone who doesn’t need to be an IT forensic scientist. 😎
+When an attack occurs in a company, the first thing to do is to rely on the protection mechanisms of Sophos Intercept X Advanced.
+Afterwards, however, you should take a closer look at the data collected from the attack and find out whether any data has been stolen or whether the threat has spread to other systems, for example.
+This would normally require a horde of forensic experts who do nothing but sift through logs all day to draw any conclusions.
+Sophos, on the other hand, relies on artificial intelligence methods for its EDR solution.
+So processes on the network are analyzed with machine learning and the help of SophosLabs, rather than by humans.
+As a result, this job can now theoretically be performed by a person who doesn’t have to be an IT forensics expert. 😎

 Do I need EDR or not?

-The answer to the question whether you should pay the additional price for EDR or not depends on two factors:
+The answer to the question of whether you should pay the surcharge for EDR or not depends on two factors:

 Factor 1: Interest

-Are you among the people who are satisfied when Intercept X Advanced writes to the log after an attack that the danger could be stopped and all the data cleaned up?
+Are you one of those people for whom it is enough if Intercept X Advanced writes in the log after an attack that the threat could be stopped and all data was cleaned?
 Then you don’t need EDR.

-But would you like to take a closer look at the attack and analyze the process?
-Would you like to know whether there are any more malicious programs lying around on computers or servers in your company that have simply not been noticed yet?
-Then I would say that you should consider the surcharge for EDR.
+However, would you like to take a closer look at the attack and analyze the process in more detail?
+Want to know if there are more malicious programs lying around on computers or servers in the company that just haven’t shown up yet?
+Then I would say you should consider the extra charge for EDR.

 Factor 2: Compliance requirements

-EDR tools are needed at the latest when a company has to prove after an attack that no data has been stolen.
-We’re talking about compliance requirements that need to be met in certain areas, such as PCI (Payment Card Industry) or healthcare.
-This area also includes the GDPR (General Data Protection Regulation), which states that trustworthy data must be protected in accordance with the state of the art.
+EDR tools are needed at the latest when a company has to prove that no data was stolen after an attack.
+We are talking here about compliance requirements that must be ensured in certain areas, such as PCI (Payment Card Industry) or healthcare.
+Also in this area is the DSGVO (Basic Data Protection Regulation), which states that you have to protect your trusted data according to the state of the art.

 Such a law naturally makes a company vulnerable.
-Instead of demanding a ransom money to decrypt company data, as in a Ransomware attack, companies can now be blackmailed with even larger sums for a breach of the GDPR or compliance requirements.
+Instead of demanding a ransom to decrypt the company’s data, as in a ransomware attack, companies can now be blackmailed with even larger sums for a breach of the GDPR or compliance requirements.

-Sophos’s EDR capabilities can help you meet compliance requirements and prove whether data has been stolen or not.
-If you think such a tool makes sense for your business, then investing in Sophos Intercept X Advanced with EDR would definitely not be out of place.
+Sophos’s EDR capabilities help you meet compliance requirements and prove whether or not data has been lost in an emergency.
+If you find such a tool useful for your business, then investing in Sophos Intercept X Advanced with EDR would definitely not be out of place here.

 Try Sophos Intercept X Advanced with EDR

-If you already have a Sophos Central Account and the 30-day trial period has expired, you can order a license for “Sophos Intercept X Advanced with EDR” from our shop:
+If you already have a Sophos Central account and the 30-day trial period has expired, you can order a license for “Sophos Intercept X Advanced with EDR” in our store: